vuorenkoski/tugurium/README.md

 # Tugurium

-This application is in Fullstack 2022 project course.
+This application is made in Fullstack 2022 project -course.

 Idea: Frontend and backend (running for example in local Raspberry pi server), which collects and visualizes weather data and some other data.
 Frontend is build for both browser and Android device.